zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The butcher continues, “You can buy them bone-in, b oneless, or whole.”
 When you’re buying poultry, sometimes you want the meat to come with the bone still in it – that would be “bone-in.”
 “Boneless” (boneless)  is when you buy meat, especially poultry meat, without the bone.
 “Whole” (whole) refers to buying a chicken or a turkey or a duck or a goose without it  being cut up.
 In other words, you get the whole bird, the whole animal.

 Americans love to eat turkey on the celebration in November of our Thanksgiving Day, and most Americans buy a whole turkey and then  cook the whole bird, the whole animal, inside of a large oven.
-The butcher i s giving Samantha different options for buying the poultry.
+The butcher is giving Samantha different options for buying the poultry.
 He continues, “They ’re as fresh as if you got them from your own farm or brought them down with your o wn shotgun.”
 A “shotgun” (shotgun) is the kind of gun that you can use to ki ll an animal.
 You can kill a person with a shotgun as well.

 Shotguns are used to shoot things at relatively “cl ose range,” or not too far away from you.
 There’s another kind of gun called a “rif le” (rifle) that would be used to shoot something that’s far away.
 I myself am not wh at we would call a “hunter.”
 I don’t go out and kill animals with guns.
 I did, how ever, once fire a shotgun that a friend of mine owned.
 He was a hunter.
 Where I grew  up in Minnesota, lots of people are into or interested in hunting.
 I was nev er one of those people.